Filing a Lawsuit

 You have the right to sue for return of the vehicle.
 If it was seized in Ramsey County you must determine the value of the vehicle or property.
 This will determine where you file your claim.
 If the vehicle or property is worth $15,000.00 or less, file your claim in Conciliation Court.
 If the vehicle or property is worth more than $15,000.00, file in the Civil Filing office at the address above.

-For more information visit the Vehicle Seizure and Forfeiture
+More information on Vehicle Seizure and Forfeiture »

 General Record Information